jimbauds/my-notes/software/git.md

 # Git Commands

-### How to Put a Bare Repository to a Remote Server
+### How to put a Bare Repository to a Remote Server:
 ```shell
 git clone --bare my_project my_project.git #=> Clone the Project into a Bare Repository
 scp -r my_project.git user@server:/opt/git #=> Put the Bare Repository on a Server